What are you searching for?

 12. Hang out in an indoor Shopping Centre

 If you’re looking for things to do with your kids on a scorching hot day in Sydney, why not escape to an indoor (air-conditioned) shopping centre?
 You can either have a productive time getting through your shopping list, or relax over lunch and a coffee.
-Many of the shopping centres on the North Shore have play areas, which make it a win-win for everyone in the family!
+Many of the shopping centres on the North Shore have play areas, making it a win-win for everyone in the family.
 The little ones can burn off a bit of energy, you can watch with a coffee (if you’re lucky)…. you might have a chance of them sitting in the pram or trolley or following you around when you need to shop.

 We list all the local shopping centres with play areas here.